 2.3 Combination Blades

-The combination blades are diverse in their applications as they have the ability to rip-cut and crosscut.
+The combination blades are diverse in their applications as they can rip-cut and crosscut.
 Their unique quality of carrying out both rip-cut and crosscut makes them more popular among table saw users.
-Most people refer to them as a general cutting blade because of their peculiar feature of rip cutting and crosscutting.

 Combination Saw Blade

 Combination blades mostly come with a 40-50 teeth configuration, with medium-sized gullets.
-The teeth number and gullet size enable the combination blade to be able to execute both cuts well.
+The teeth number and gullet size enable the combination blade to execute both cuts well.

 2.4 Composite Blades

 All of these blades have their functions and advantages.
-To know more, you can read about how to choose the right saw blade.
+You can read about how to choose the right saw blade to know more.

 Worker using a Composite Blade